War Child Remains Committed to Afghanistan

 Standing with Afghanistan

-War Child has worked in Afghanistan for more than 20 years—and we’re not leaving now.
-Despite growing instability and funding cuts, we remain committed to supporting children, their mothers and caretakers through protection, education, skills training, humanitarian assistance and urgent healthcare.
+War Child has worked in Afghanistan for more than 20 years, maintaining relationships with local partners and community leaders, to deliver long-term, resilience-focused services.
+Despite increased instability and funding cuts, we remain committed to supporting children, their mothers and caretakers through protection, education, skills training, humanitarian assistance and urgent healthcare.

 War Child Adapts